postcode-x/mmx3-password-ripper/README.md

 # mmx3-password-ripper
-Fast multithreaded password ripper for the game MMX3
+Fast multithreaded password ripper for the game Megaman X3

 ## WIP
 This is basically a rehash of [this project](https://github.com/postcode-x/mmx3-password-generator) but in this case I made it in C++, which is more performance oriented and currently capable of testing roughly 1 million passwords per second on an Intel Core i3 without file I/O, which is on the works and should be ready soon.